 It can be events such as the loss of a job, house, finances, bankruptcy,

-or the death of a loved one, when we feel we are abandoned by either
+or the death of a loved one or childbirth.

-God or our own ability to manage our life or solve our burning issues.
+to manage life or solve the burning issues.

-It can come in a form of disease or an illness that presents itself
+It can come in a form of disease or illness that presents itself

-as a catalyst for the change that our body is has to withstand.
+as a catalyst for the change that your body has to withstand.

 It comes when it wants and leaves when it’s done.

-We cannot cheat it or surpass it.
-We don't get to say no to the Dark Night.
+You cannot cheat it or surpass it.
+You don't get to say no to the Dark Night.

-It can hit us like lightning out of the blue both when everything is going fine,
+It can hit like lightning out of the blue both when everything is going fine,

 or even great and when things crumble down like the Tower of Babel.